Venice is filled with history, romance and hidden gems along its winding canals. Here are the best things to do in Venice.

 Prisons – including cells and humid wells designed to torment prisoners.
 Casanova was the only man that escaped the damp and dimly lit prison in 1756.

 Armory – a sweeping collection of arms and weapons from across centuries, including those used by Venice’s secret Council of Ten, torture apparatus, and Turkish artifacts taken from battle.
-The more horrific items include the predecessor of the machine gun, and the sword used for public executions in St. Mark’s Square.
+The more horrific items include the predecessor of the machine gun.

 Your ticket to Doge’s Palace also gives you entry to the Museo Correr, National Archaeological Museum and the Biblioteca Nazionale Marciana.
 But your ticket is good for one day only.
 And if you want to hack the waiting lines, then head to the lesser-visited Museo Correr and get your ticket there.